Warfion/TechConnect26/GenericLabSetup_WithDownloadFiles.md

 1. Sign in as +++@lab.VirtualMachine(SEA-DEV).Username+++ with the password +++@lab.VirtualMachine(SEA-DEV).Password+++.

-## Download the Lab Files

-@lab.Activity(DownloadFromGit)

->[!note] This will copy the latest lab files from GitHub and configure the directories as needed for the remainder of the lab exercises.
-You will see a 'Success!' message above, once the process is complete.
+>**Note:** This is the VM in which you should run all cloud operations that need to be performed.

-Once you have received the 'Success!' message, select **Next** to proceed to the lab.
+Once you have connected successfully, select **Next** to proceed to the lab.